MicrosoftDocs/azure-docs/articles/aks/dapr-ext-troubleshooting.md

 # Troubleshoot Dapr extension installation errors

-When installing the Dapr extension for Azure Kubernetes Service (AKS) or Arc for Kubernetes, you might occasionally come across problems.
-This article details some common problems and troubleshooting steps.
+This article details some common error messages you may encounter while installing the Dapr extension for Azure Kubernetes Service (AKS) or Arc for Kubernetes.

 ## Installation failure without an error message